AbdusSattar-70/photo_gallery/README.md

   </ul>
 </details>

+## Project Structure

+The frontend of the Photo Gallery Web App is organized into a standard React project structure, including components, assets, and configuration files.
+The main folders and files in the project structure include:

+- `.github/workflow/linters.yml`: GitHub action CI/CD for automation build process.
+- `src/`: The source code for the React application.
+  - `assets/`: Stores static assets such as images and styles.
+  - `layout/Root.jsx`: The layout and entry point of the application.
+  - `main.js`: Renders the React app and attaches it to the DOM.
+  - `pages/`: Contains all React components used in the application.
+  - `pages/..`: Contains `about`,`Auth controll`,`errorpage`, `homepage`, `photo gallery`, and all `shared` components .
+  - `routes/`: Contains all Route declaration.
+  - `redux/`: Contains all global state management logic.
+- `package.json`: Lists project dependencies and defines scripts for development and building.
 <!-- Features -->

+# Validation and Error Handling

+- The frontend employs validation and error handling to enhance the user experience:

+- Real-time validation of user input during registration to ensure data accuracy.
+- Comprehensive error handling for API requests, ensuring graceful responses to user interactions.

+# Google OAuth Integration

+- Google OAuth is seamlessly integrated into the app:
+- Users can register and log in using their Google accounts.
+- This integration ensures secure and straightforward access.

 ## Key Features <a name="key-features"></a>

 - User authentication with Firebase and JWT for secure access.
 - CRUD (Create, Read, Update, Delete) operations for photo galleries.

+# Drag-and-Drop Functionality

+- The app utilizes React-Beautiful-DnD to implement a smooth and intuitive drag-and-drop feature:
 - Drag-and-drop functionality for reordering images in galleries.
+- Simply drag an image and drop it in the desired position.
+- The updated order is immediately reflected.
 - Integration with Google OAuth for seamless user registration and login.
 - Real-time validation of user input for registration.
+- Logout functionality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>